0xPolygonMiden/miden-vm/docs/src/design/multiset.md

 ### Running product columns
 Although the multiset equality check can be thought of as comparing multiset equality between two vectors $a$ and $b$, in Miden VM it is implemented as a single running product column in the following way:

-- The running product column is initialized to $1$ at the beginning of the trace.
+- The running product column is initialized to a value $x$ at the beginning of the trace.
+(We typically use $x = 1$.)
 - All values of $a$ are multiplied into the running product column.
 - All values of $b$ are divided out of the running product column.
-- If $a$ and $b$ were multiset equal, then the running product column will equal $1$ at the end of the trace.
+- If $a$ and $b$ were multiset equal, then the running product column will equal $x$ at the end of the trace.

+Running product columns are computed using a set of random values $\alpha_0$, $\alpha_1, ...$ sent to the prover by the verifier after the prover commits to the execution trace of the program.

+#### Length of running product columns

+Running product columns are computed by including information from the *current* row of the main execution trace into the *next* row of the running product column.
+Thus, in order to ensure that the trace is long enough to give the running product column space for its final value, a padding row may be required at the end of the trace of the component upon which the running product column depends.

+This is true when the data in the main trace could go all the way to the end of the trace, such as in the case of the range checker.

-### Cost of running product columns
+#### Cost of running product columns
 It is important to note that depending on the field in which we operate, a running product column may actually require more than one trace column.
-This is specifically true for small field.
+This is specifically true for small fields.

-For example, if we are in a 64-bit field, each running product column would need to be represented by $2$ columns to achieve ~100-bit security, and by $3$ columns to achieve ~128-bit security.
+Since Miden uses a 64-bit field, each running product column needs to be represented by $2$ columns to achieve ~100-bit security and by $3$ columns to achieve ~128-bit security.

 ## Virtual tables